top of page

 The miniature theater model is designed in the traditional way, combining a precise drawing with watercolors before being cut out and assembled.
 Once the first model is assembled and the sets are finely chiseled, the curtain opens on the staging of the miniature characters [...]

-The pieces are then printed on compressed wood and enhanced with paint and varnish before being assembled and glued.
-Unlike small antique paper theaters, our miniatures do not lose their color in the light and will last over time.
+The pieces are then printed onto compressed wood and enhanced with paint and varnish before being assembled and glued.
+Unlike antique paper theaters, our miniatures do not fade in the light and will last for years.

 DECORATION